vidyavardhani/video-streaming/MOBILE_MENU_TEST_GUIDE.md

 1. Original buttons should work
 2. Menu just clones and triggers original buttons
 3. Check if original buttons work on desktop

+### Items overflowing or going off screen?
+1. Should now be fixed with 3-column grid layout
+2. All items constrained to screen width
+3. Vertical scroll enabled if needed
+4. No horizontal overflow on any screen size
+5. Try rotating device - should adapt automatically

 ## Quick Browser Console Test